shuup/shuup/doc/ref/provides.rst

 ``admin_order_section``
     Additional ``Section`` subclasses for Order detail sections.

+``front_model_url_resolver``
+    List of functions that resolve a model instance into an object URL.
+    The first valid url returned by a provide will be used by the called.

+``admin_model_url_resolver``
+    List of functions that resolve a model instance into an object URL.
+    The first valid url returned by a provide will be used by the called.

 ``front_menu_extender``
     Additional menu items provided by addons.
 These should be subclassed from `~shuup.xtheme.extenders.FrontMenuExtender`.